fast4x/RiPlay/README.md

 **RiPlay respects your privacy and operates transparently:**
 - 🛡️ **No data collection** - Your data stays on your device
-- 🚫 **No online content download or caching** - For online content, it uses the YouTube Player library as a wrapper around the official [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) which runs inside a WebView
+- 🚫 **No download or caching online content**
+- 🛡️ **For playing Online content** - it uses the YouTube Player library as a wrapper around the official [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) which runs inside a WebView

 ## ✨ Key Features